Energinet-DataHub/energy-origin/libraries/dotnet/EnergyOrigin.TokenValidation/doc/azure-b2c/terms-acceptance-handler.md

 ## Usage

-The Terms Acceptance Handler is automatically applied, to these specific authorization policies in our application.
+The Terms Requirement Handler is automatically applied, to these specific authorization policies in our application.
 By default, it is enabled for the following policies:

 - `B2CSubTypeUserPolicy`